brainhack-school2020/deep_representational_learning/README.md

 [Kietzmann et al., (2019)](https://www.pnas.org/content/116/43/21854)

-In essence, we already know that DCNNs encodes information in a similar (hierarchical) way than our brain.
+We already know that DCNNs encodes information in a similar (hierarchical) way than our brain.

 ![alt_text](brain_dcnn_parallel.png)